volosoft/abp-commercial-docs/en/modules/cms-kit/faq.md

 ## Entity Extensions

-Check the ["Entity Extensions" section of the CMS Kit Module documentation](index.md#entity-extensions) to see how to extend entities of the Faq Feature of the CMS Kit Pro module.
+Check the ["Entity Extensions" section of the CMS Kit Module documentation](index.md#entity-extensions) to see how to extend entities of the FAQ Feature of the CMS Kit Pro module.